-How to conduct a performance appraisal
+How to conduct an employee performance appraisal

-How to conduct a performance appraisal
+How to conduct an employee performance appraisal

 For many managers, conducting an effective and engaging performance review is considered one of the more challenging tasks on their annual calendar.
 But with the correct preparation and a positive mindset, you can make your appraisals productive, stimulating and a boost to your own management self-confidence.
 At the same time, a performance appraisal can engage and invigorate your staff, leaving them motivated to achieve their new objectives and refocused on their next career progression goal.